 However, some of the costs you can expect to pay when renting to own include:

 - A non-refundable deposit that goes towards the purchase price of the home

-- Rent payments which do not go towards the purchase price of the property
+- Rental bond and rent payments that do not go towards the purchase price of the property

-- Home ownership fees including: Council rates, building management, and/or homeowners insurance
+- Homeownership fees: Property tax, council rates, building management, and/or homeowners insurance